 For more information about Educatering Awards please visit their website.

-Park Community School has been awarded the Bronze award which means that our food is ethical, sustainable and fresh, free from nasty additives and trans fats and meets school food standards.
+Park Community School has been awarded the Bronze award which means that our food is local, ethical, sustainable and fresh.

 For a full list please visit the Soil Association website.